-Investments: All of the Foundation's investments are in cash and cash equivalents, marketable securities, and certificates of deposit.
+Investments: All of the Foundation's investments are in cash and cash equivalents and marketable securities.
 Fair market values are based on quoted market prices as provided by nationally recognized pricing services.
-The Foundation has no investments classified as Level 3 at December 31, 2019 and 2018.
+The Foundation has no investments classified as Level 2 or Level 3 at December 31, 2020 and 2019.